-In his home, Neftaly helps by making beds, running errands and cleaning.
-He lives with his father and his stepmother.
+Neftaly makes his home with his father and his stepmother.
+Making beds, running errands and cleaning are his household duties.
 His father is employed as a laborer and his stepmother maintains the home.
 There are 6 children in the family.

 As part of Compassion's ministry, Neftaly participates in church activities and Bible class.
 He is also in primary school where his performance is average.
 Basketball and listening to music are his favorite activities.

 Please remember Neftaly in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Neftaly lives in the forested community of San Luis D. N., home to approximately 15,000 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The most commonly spoken language is Creole.

 The regional diet consists of chicken, bread, plantains and rice.
 Common health problems in this area include parasites and malnutrition.
 Most adults in San Luis D.N. work as day laborers and earn the equivalent of $139 per month.
 This community needs drug abuse prevention programs, employment opportunities, schools and qualified teachers.

 Your sponsorship allows the staff of San Luis Student Center to provide Neftaly with Bible teaching, sports, nutritious food, hygiene education, dental checkups, field trips, special celebrations, educational materials, school uniforms, English classes, computer courses and vocational training.
 The center staff will also provide evangelism and special celebrations for the parents or guardians of Neftaly.

 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with Haiti.
 It has a tropical climate, but moist, year-round trade winds keep temperatures between 72 and 83 degrees.